 This semester, you’ve embarked on a journey of writing with multiple modes and media.
 You have followed your own interests to design, make, and share texts.
 You have had a chance to experiment with writing for different audiences and different purposes in a variety of contexts.
 You have used several production strategies to create compelling, multimodal texts that audiences will want to read, view, experience.
 You’ve learned how to find and use credible sources to enhance your work.
 At some point during the semester, you have collaborated with others—either as part of a team or in peer conferences.
 Finally, you have reflected on your thinking and writing processes.
 All of these activities have helped you become a more effective writer.
 Now is the time to take stock of and celebrate all you have achieved!

-Create a compelling 1,000 multimodal composition (including two or more modes) with evidence that convinces a university-wide assessment committee that you have had significant practice with and learning gains in at least one (1) of the course focus areas AND you have developed relevant, useful writing knowledge for your academic, personal, and professional life.
+Create a compelling 1,000 word multimodal composition (including two or more modes) with evidence that convinces a university-wide assessment committee that you have had significant practice with and learning gains in at least one (1) of the course focus areas AND you have developed relevant, useful writing knowledge for your academic, personal, and professional life.
 Your audience and purpose have been pre-selected, but it is up to you to decide which genre and modes you will use to persuade your audience that you have developed proficiency (or mastery!) in one of the following areas:

 - Rhetorical Approaches to Composing